AbhinavMadahar/Easypedia/README.md

 Easypedia
 =========
-Easypedia is a single function, that manages redirects, disambiguation, and parsing to pass a clean JSON into a callback.
+Easypedia is a single function that manages redirects, disambiguation, and parsing to pass a clean JSON into a callback.
 Example use case:
 ```javascript
 var easypedia = require("easypedia");